Who We Are

 • Fellowship: We bring believers together to encourage and uplift one another.
 Through shared experiences and effective outreach, we cultivate lasting friendships that deepen our faith and strengthen our mission.

-• Pastoral Care: Many of the people we engage with are far from home or lack a church community.
-We provide spiritual support by hosting chapel services, officiating weddings, and memorial services, and offering a compassionate presence for those in need of comfort and prayer.
+• Pastoral Care: Many of the people we meet are far from home or lack a church community.
+We provide them with spiritual support by hosting chapel services, officiating weddings, and memorial services, and offering a compassionate presence for those in need of comfort and prayer.

-• Evangelism: A racetrack setting creates a unique opportunity to share the Gospel in a space where people feel comfortable.
-By meeting people where they are, we introduce them to the hope and truth of Jesus in a way that resonates with their lives.
+• Evangelism: Racetrack settings create a unique opportunity to share the Gospel in a space where attendees feel comfortable.
+By meeting fans where they are, we get to introduce them to the hope and truth of Jesus in a way that resonates with their lives.

-The easiest way to get involved with our ministry is by baking and donating homemade cookies.
-Handing out cookies is one of the simplest yet most impactful ways we connect with race fans.
-It’s incredible how such a small gesture can spark meaningful conversations, often opening doors to share the gospel.
-For details on donating homemade cookies, get a copy of our Cookie Information Sheet.
+The simplest way to get involved with our ministry is by baking and donating homemade cookies.
+Handing out cookies is one of the most effective ways we connect with race fans.
+It’s amazing how such a small gesture can lead to meaningful conversations and open doors to share the gospel.
+For full details on donating homemade cookies, get a copy of our Cookie Information Sheet.

-We’re also always looking for volunteers to serve at our ministry tents during the NASCAR races.
-At these tents, we welcome prayer requests, hand out New Testament Bibles and other Christian literature, and share those irresistible homemade cookies.
-Additionally, we’re in need of golf cart drivers to assist individuals with mobility challenges, helping them navigate the track property during NASCAR races and other events throughout the year too.
+During NASCAR race weekends, we also have opportunities to serve at our concourse and campground ministry tents.
+There, we welcome prayer requests, hand out New Testament Bibles and other Christian materials, and share those same homemade cookies that draw so many smiles.
+We also need golf cart shuttle drivers to help guests with mobility challenges get around the property during NASCAR races and other events throughout the year as well.

 For larger church groups, we offer opportunities to sponsor a nearby campground during the NASCAR races.
-This allows you to set up your own ministry tent in a campground and share the gospel with even more people.
+This gives your group the chance to set up a ministry tent and share the gospel with even more people.

-And by the way, you don't need to be a NASCAR fan to volunteer.
-All you need is a heart for serving others, a willingness to share God’s love, and a little spare time.
+And just so you know, you don’t have to be a NASCAR fan to volunteer.
+All it takes is a heart for serving others, a willingness to share God’s love, and a little spare time.

 Frequently Asked Questions